These items can be put in your curbside food waste bin. If it grows, it goes!

 - Bones and shells

-- Food soiled paper and compostable service ware
+- Food soiled napkins and paper towels

 - Stove, grill, and fireplace ash (please tie off bag)

 - Pet food

 - Pet bedding (no cat or dog waste)